mik356ua/plg_multimodules/README.md

 plg_multimodules
 ================

-MultiModules System Plugin for Joomla!1.5
+MultiModules System Plugin for Joomla!1.5.
+Adds Multicategories support to your modules

 ### Dependencies